agiocochook/drl_p2_continuous-control/README.md

     activate drlnd
 </code>
 <br />
-2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.
+2. Follow the instructions in [this repository](https://github.com/openai/gym) to perform a minimal install of OpenAI gym.<br />
-3.Next, install the classic control environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
+3.Next, install the classic control environment group by following the instructions [here](https://github.com/openai/gym#classic-control).<br />
-4. Then, install the box2d environment group by following the instructions [here](https://github.com/openai/gym#box2d).
+4. Then, install the box2d environment group by following the instructions [here](https://github.com/openai/gym#box2d).<br />
 5. Clone the repository (if you haven't already!), and navigate to the python/ folder.
 Then, install several dependencies.
 <br />
 <code>